defuncart/blog/_posts/tech/2018/2018-07-06-unity-new-features.md

 I know I may have mention this a few times before, but *SpriteKit* for iOS9 was a disaster.
 Although it included some really cool features (SKAudioNode) and the addition of GameplayKit, it seemed broken, supporting older versions of iOS (7 and 8) was a pain and there was little to no feedback from Apple.
 Eventually, the release was stabilized and the company I worked for released their educational game.
 I then started to cheat on SpriteKit by learning Unity, before pivoting to using it solely professionally.

 Since then, I've written about the differences between SpriteKit and Unity, and how I feel that SpriteKit is dead.
-Unity, on the other hand, has released a ton of new features over the last two years including built-in analytics, Cloud Build, and Remote Settings, while 2017 show massive 2D improvements
+Unity, on the other hand, has released a ton of new features over the last two years including built-in analytics, Cloud Build, and Remote Settings, while 2017 had massive 2D improvements (2D Sprite Atlas, Sprite Masks, Sprite Physics Shape) and launched Cinemachine and Timeline.

-Unity has also adopted a more modular approach by separating their engine out into packages.
-Although there are three main releases per year, weekly incremental updates are
+Unity has almost listened to the community and is slowly offering a more modular solution by separating their engine out into packages.
+Moreover, although there are three main releases per year, there are weekly incremental updates and bug fixes.
+The underlying message is very positive for developers and companies who need to invest into a solution for their given projects.

-Packages can be easily

-Moreover, Unite's keynote

-The underluying message is that Unity is co
+Here are some of the new features I am most looking forward to over the coming releases:

 #### New Editor UI

 The Unity Editor UI isn't pretty, and hasn't been updated since I remember trying it first back in 2008.
-Version 2018.3 will sport a minor redesign with flat icons and a modern font, while there will a future 'opt-in' full redesign that I am looking forward to try out next year.
+Version 2018.3 will sport a minor redesign with flat icons and a modern font, while there will a future 'opt-in' full redesign next year that I'll defo try out once available.

 #### Unity for Small Things